tsantor/process-inspector/README.md

 ## Overview

-A Python package for cross-platform process management, providing process data as dicts/JSON and allowing process control (start, stop, kill) on Windows, Mac, and Linux.
+A Python package for cross-platform process management, providing process data as dicts/JSON and allowing process/service control (start, stop, kill) on Windows, Mac, and Linux.

 ## Installation